Phulara Ridge Trek

 We will arrange shared cabs for trekkers to pick you up from Dehradun and drop back after the trek.

-The transport cost is shared between the trekkers and paid directly to the driver while travelling to and from the pickup point.
-The cost of the cab will be Rs 1,100 per trekker one way.
+The transport cost is shared between the trekkers.
+The cost of the cab will be Rs 1,100 (additional 5% GST) per trekker (one-way).
 The return journey will cost you the same.
+Please pre-book your transport through the dashboard before your trek.

 Day 2